kacpekwasny/pyTextEncryption/README.md

 # pyTextEncryption
 Simple amature slow encryption.
 Statefull (perhaps safer) and stateless version.
 Shared map and list of 'keys/steps'.
 Use it only if you have nothing better on your hands. <br>
-I supose there is allready such an algorithm, if you are aware of what it is please tell me and I will edit it in this README.
+I supose there is allready such an algorithm, if you are aware of what it is please tell me and I will edit it in this README. <br>
 <br>
+Slow, 11100 characters on avarage, version 2:
+ - encrypted in 0.0057235 sec. <br>
+ - decrypted in 0.0064435 sec. <br>

 ### Generic explenation how it works.
 First a simple map is created: `{'a':'n', 'b':'\n', 'c':')' ...
 'Z':'0' }` and a list of 'keys': `[-13, 50, 21, 43, -98 ... ]`, which are vectors by which the map will be moved before typing every letter.
 Keys are a list of one dimenison vectors.<br>